 intensity: intensity: Scales the contribution of this light linearly.
 The light intensity is computed using physical units.

-exposure: exposure: Specifies the exposure of the area light as a power of 2.
+exposure: exposure: Specify the intensity of the light source as a power of 2 (in stops).
 Increasing the exposure by 1 will double the energy emitted by the light source.
-A value of 0 produces an intensity of 1 at the source, -1 produces 0.5.
+A value of 0 produces an intensity of 1, -1 produces .5.
 Real world lighting has high energies and typical exposures are low values while you may have to type a really large number for equivalent Intensity.
 This is also comfortable to artists familiar with photographic measurements.

 enableTemperature: enableTemperature: Turns color temperature on or off.

 temperature: temperature: Allow the user to choose the color temperature of the light in Kelvins.
 This control will act like a filter (a tinted transparent surface) in front of your light.
 If your light is white, you will get the chosen color temperature.
 If your light is colored, the color temperature will make it cooler (over 6500K) or warmer (below 6500K).
 NOTE: The effect will be less pronounced on fully saturated mono-chromatic lights.
 Defaults to 6500 K, the D65 illuminant (white point) used by sRGB and Rec.
 709.

 emissionFocus: emissionFocus: Off-axis cosine power exponent to shape the emission.
 This controls the spread of the light.
 Higher number will start focusing the light towards the center and thus narrowing the light spread.

 emissionFocusTint: emissionFocusTint: Off-axis light color tint.
 This tints the emission in the falloff region starting from the off-angle direction of the light towards the center.
 By default, the tint color is black (none).
 In addition to tinting, value greater than white will also increase the intensity of the falloff region.
 Notice when using White the emission focus nearly appears to be off.